 Personal memories, interviews with my mother-in-law Tommie-Lee Taylor as well as the research into the images of the Elaine Race Riot in Arkansas, the 1920s’ maps of the Southern Pacific Railroad Co., and the 1963 Los Angeles Times editorials helped me write the essay, but more importantly, gave me an opportunity to juxtapose legacies of the Holocaust and WWII with those of racial violence in the US South and more covert racism in California’s Central Valley.

-Below are just a couple of excerpts.
+Below are a couple of excerpts.
 To read the whole essay, please contact me for a copy.
-You can also get the full volume of The Citadel 2020 on Amazon as a paperback.
+You can also get the full The Citadel 2020 issue on Amazon as a paperback.
 I can’t recommend it enough – it’s full of compelling stories, poetry, and artwork.

 The war was on, WWII, which would also become part of the family lore: Jon’s future father Louis fighting in Europe, his soon-to-be wife washing soldiers’ uniforms at the army base in Fresno.